sakujjjj/MMJ/README.md

 <h1 align="center"> MMJ 🌱</h1>
 <p align="center"> <i>"Explore every corner between Taipei and Australia."</i> 🧭</p>

 👋**MMJ** is a website to see the time and weather of Australia and Taipei.
-You can choose Australia or Taipei to display more functions!
+You can choose Australia or Taipei to display more features!
-  There are more functions to be developed...
+  There are more features in development...

 ### ✏️figma: